khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 **3\.
 Call to action**

-Taking the form of a primary button with the option to add a secondary button, the text within should be direct and actionable.
+The call to action takes the form of a primary button, with the option to add a secondary button.
+The label should be direct and actionable.

 ### When to use an empty state